rajput-krupa/Terraform-EKS-Cluster/README.md

 ## 📦 Features

-✅ Creates an EKS Cluster with worker node groups
+✅ Creates an EKS Cluster with worker node groups.

-✅ Automatically configures VPC, subnets, and security groups ✅ IAM roles and policies provisioned for EKS and nodes ✅ Scalable configuration ready for development and production use ✅ Fully infrastructure-as-code approach with Terraform
+✅ Automatically configures VPC, subnets, and security groups.

+✅ IAM roles and policies provisioned for EKS and nodes.

+✅ Scalable configuration ready for development and production use.

+✅ Fully infrastructure-as-code approach with Terraform.

 ## Technologies
 - Terraform